-He was classified as a salaried, exempt employee, earning $1,038.46 per week, not matter how many hours he worked in actuality.
-Through a reconstruction of his hours worked, plaintiff's counsel alleges that Joshua worked beyond 40 hours a week and even up to 60 hours a week.
+He was classified as a salaried, exempt employee, earning $1,038.46 per week, no matter how many hours he worked in actuality.
+Through a reconstruction of his hours worked, the plaintiff's counsel alleges that Joshua worked beyond 40 hours a week and even up to 60 hours a week.
 Joshua's supervisors were aware of the number of hours that he was working per week but still made no attempt to get him his correct rate of pay.

 In a similar suit in California, Bed, Bath & Beyond was found liable for willful misclassification of assistant managers in order to avoid paying overtime.
 The suit also alleged failure to reimburse business expenses and costs and failure to provide seating.

 So what makes a person exempt or non-exempt?
 Though there are many qualifications for an exempt classification, the best explanation is a measure of independent discretion exercised at the job.
-If you exercise independent discretion at least half the time (ability to make decisions on behalf of the company, are in a specialized professionals, or can negotiate on behalf of the company) then you may be exempt and can earn a salary no matter how many hours you work.
+If you exercise independent discretion at least half the time (ability to make decisions on behalf of the company, are in specialized professionals, or can negotiate on behalf of the company) then you may be exempt and can earn a salary no matter how many hours you work.
 Some examples would be company executives, doctors, and engineers.